rodrigo0211/HCLIM_Analisys/README.md

 ![image](https://github.com/user-attachments/assets/26b51324-1f6d-44f0-ba03-4c1334b6a4f4)

 ### 1. Data Cleaning process carridd out in this research

 0. Importing Files and Join them
   0.1.
 Solving issue with pressure files
   0.2.
 Splitting Date/Time column into Year and Month
 2. Filling in Missing Elevation Values
+     The Open-Elevation API is a free, open-source service that provides elevation data for any point on Earth.
+It acts as an alternative to commercial elevation services like the Google Elevation API, aiming to democratize access to topographic data.

+  The service relies on publicly available elevation datasets, such as SRTM (Shuttle Radar Topography Mission) data, and allows users to query elevation information by providing latitude and longitude values through a simple HTTP API interface.

+  Technically, the Open-Elevation API supports both GET and POST HTTP methods for querying elevation data.

+  Users can request elevation information for multiple points in a single request by submitting a list of latitude and longitude pairs.
+The service then returns a JSON response containing the elevation in meters for each requested point.
+For bulk queries, the POST method is recommended, allowing users to submit their queries in the body of the request in JSON format.

+  ElevationAdded column is added for traceability purposes.
   1.1.
 Removing rows with any missing values in the variables.
 3. Check procedures
   2.1.
 Same stations with multiple locations